alfonsof/google-cloud-java-examples/gcloudstoragelist/README.md

 This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

-List the files in a Cloud Storage bucket for a Google Cloud Project.
+List the files in a Cloud Storage bucket in a Google Cloud Project.

 ## Requirements